npklein/BIOS_ASE/README.md

 ## Select and remove outliers from data, create list with sample IDs to keep
 Rscript removeOutliersAndCODAM.R

+# ASE outlier (genes showing strong ASE) detection

-# Select samples from the table that don't have more than 1000 ASE genes and are not CODAM
+## Select samples from the table that don't have more than 1000 ASE genes and are not CODAM
 python ASE_outlier_table/select_samples.py

 ## Calculate number of ASE genes and outlier genes per sample (using samplelist as obtained from Rscript)